S4m1-maker/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x06.
-C - More pointers, arrays and strings Project
+C - More pointers, arrays and strings Project.
 ----